 Have all the power of an enterprise EHR but without the price tag by going with their “light” EHR called Sonnet.

 Known for their user-friendly services and technology, Greenway Health has become more than just an EHR company.
-They have become a popular choice for small to mid-sized medical practices for their one-stop-shop.
+With Greenway EHR pricing being quite favorable, they have become a popular choice for small to mid-sized medical practices for their one-stop-shop.

 Greenway Health provides add-ons such as chronic care management services, medical billing services, and clearinghouse services.
-And the make it very easy with their single-sign-on (SSO) for their EHR and Practice Management solutions.
+They make it very easy with their single-sign-on (SSO) for their EHR and Practice Management solutions.

 Finally, the excellent support that Greenway Health provides is well known in the industry.